 Solutions from a 360² vantage point; Put Systems in Place that Run the Business

 In some cases, the owners feel like they are the ones doing all the work.
-Their businesses are so dependent on their efforts they just can’t seem to get away.
+Their businesses are so dependent on their efforts they can’t seem to get away.
 In truth over time, a company should put systems in place that in effect run the business.
-The people are there to work the systems.
+The people are there to work on the details.
 Business owners who feel as though they are spinning their wheels need to develop a systematic approach to running the business.

 Procedures and Processes